richardcrng/tempel-des-schreckens/RULES.md

 Adventurers are in a race against time to find all the Gold before the end of four rounds.
 They will try to cooperate with each other and share information to help them locate the Gold.

-Guardians will obstruct this by *pretending* to be Adventurers (remember: roles are secret), and spreading misinformation, with two methods of obstruction (non-mutually exclusive):
+Guardians will typically obstruct this by *pretending* to be Adventurers (remember: roles are secret), and spreading misinformation, with two methods of obstruction (non-mutually exclusive):
 - *Luring:* leading Adventurers into dangerous Fire traps
 - *Stalling:* leading Adventurers down rabbit holes so that time runs out